We already published the list of best PS3 games of all time, now it’s time to discover the best PS3 RPGs of all time.

 #21.
 Dark Souls II: Crown of the Old Iron King

-It’s been lauded as one of the hardest additions to Dark Souls II and if you love the Souls series because of its high level of challenge, you’ll definitely want to check out this DLC.
+It’s been lauded as one of the hardest additions to Dark Souls II and if you love the Souls series because of its high level of challenge, you’ll want to check out this DLC.

 #20.
 Dark Souls II: Crown of the Sunken King